 This information sheet is primarily intended for persons associated with or working with the LRTC Emergency Response Team, however the information may be useful to other groups or private individuals who may wish to similarly equip their own technical large animal rescue team.
 This information sheet is a continuation from Part One.

-Part two of this information sheet is intended to provide recommended procedures when responding to flood calls involving large animals and livestock.
+Part Two of this information sheet is intended to provide recommended procedures when responding to flood calls involving large animals and livestock.

-Equipment to deploy (stored on Rescue 3.)
+Equipment to deploy (stored on the SOS Unit.)

-- Personal Flotation Device Bag.
+- Personal Flotation Devices.

 - Personal safety rope bag, webbing and carabiners.